Resource base of Communist Czechoslovakia: Nuclear plants

 Nevertheless, energy conservation alone would not suffice.
 Since the 1970s, economic planners had been pursuing an ambitious nuclear energy program.
 In the long run, in their judgment, nuclear power was absolutely vital to the projected energy balance.
 In late 1978, the first major nuclear power plant (of Soviet design) began operation at Jaslovské Bohunice.
 In 1985 and 1986, portions of the Dukovany station began test runs, and preliminary site work was underway for two more power stations, at Mochovce in western Slovakia and Temelín in southern Bohemia.
 Nuclear power's share of the total electricity supply increased to almost 20% in 1986.
 According to the long-range plan, with expansion of this power station plus construction of additional stations and the import of electricity from joint nuclear projects in the Soviet Union, nuclear power would provide 30% or more of total electricity by 1990.
 Plans called for nuclear power to account for over 53% of electricity by the year 2000.
 Although the 1986 Chernobyl accident in the Soviet Union did not alter the government's commitment to nuclear power, particularly since none of the existing or planned reactors used the kind of technology employed at Chernobyl, Czechoslovak leaders acknowledged the need for a thorough review of safety measures.
 Subsequently a number of special conferences were held concerning nuclear power issues.
 Czechoslovakia was well positioned to fuel its ambitious nuclear program; in the mid-1980s, the country was an important producer of uranium.
-The uranium reserves were located in the Krušné hory of Bohemia.
+The uranium reserves were located in the Ore Mountains of Bohemia.

 Hydroelectric plants

 In the mid-1980s, Czechoslovakia had a substantial number of hydroelectric plants, located mainly on the Váh and Vltava rivers.
-Work was underway on a major hydroelectric power project on the Danube River at Gabčíkovo - Nagymaros, a controversial joint project with Hungary to which environmentalists, especially in Hungary, had objected.
+Work was underway on a major hydroelectric power project on the Danube River at Gabčíkovo–Nagymaros, a controversial joint project with Hungary to which environmentalists, especially in Hungary, had objected.
 The completed project was expected to supply about 4% of Czechoslovak energy requirements.
 In 1986 the government approved plans for construction of several additional power stations on the Labe River and Váh Rivers by the end of the century.
 Czechoslovakia imported some electricity every year from Romania.